YannColomb/tamarin-prover/doc/READMEregressionTests.md

 It uses the `case-studies/fast-tests` directory and compare it to the `case-studies-regression/fast-tests` directory.

-This argument need to be used in Travis or else the build won't pass due to either a lack of memory error (137) or a "no output received in the last 10m" error.
+This argument need to be used in Travis or else the build won't pass due to either a lack of memory error (*error 137*) or a "*no output received in the last 10m*" error.